BCaran/wcr_stack/README.md

 Used for communication with driving and steering Dynamixel motors

 ## dynamixel_hardware
-Used as _ros2_control_ layer, but current problem is that layer isn't supporting both position and velocity control modes at once.
+Used as _ros2_control_ layer.
+Problem: current problem is that layer isn't supporting both position and velocity control modes for Dynamixel motors at once.

 # IMPORTANT!
 Before launching Dynamixel hardware interface, permission has to be added to USB port